 Shielding is a measure first introduced by the Government on Sunday 22 March 2020 to protect people classed as 'extremely vulnerable' who are at a very high risk of becoming severely unwell if they were to contract COVID-19.
 Around 1.8 million people in the UK have been identified as being 'clinically extremely vulnerable'.
 Anyone identified as such received a letter confirming this or were told directly by their doctor or hospital clinician.
 Shielding has been implemented and paused at various points during the pandemic in accordance with the rise and fall of COVID-19 cases and risk level for clinically extremely vulnerable individuals.

-Everyone on the Shielded Patient List should have now been offered a COVID-19 vaccine.
+Everyone on the Shielded Patient List should have now been offered all relevant COVID-19 vaccines.
 If you haven't please contact your GP.

-As of 1 April 2021, shielding measures have been paused across England and Wales.
+As of 1 April 2021, shielding measures were paused across England and Wales.
 People previously identified as clinically extremely vulnerable are now asked to follow the same measures as the rest of the UK population, but are advised to try to maintain extra caution when in contact with others to help keep them safe as there is a higher risk to them if they were to contract COVID-19.